sysread/not-papa/README.md

 ## BEHAVIOR

-* When a user account is registered, both a `Pal` and `Member` account are created for it, since the requirements suggest that members may double as pals and can earn extra visit time by fulfilling appointments for other members
+* When a user account is registered, both a `Pal` and `Member` account are created for it, since the requirements suggest that `Member`s may double as `Pals` and can earn extra `Visit` time by fulfilling appointments for other `Member`s
 * "Banked" minutes are tracked via `MinuteLedger`
   * Both credits and debits live together in the table as positive and negative amounts, respectively
   * Entries are linked to the underlying `User` account, since each `User` has both a `Member` and `Pal` account